silvercircle/slrn/README.md

 * New configuration variable: `fqdn`.
 This specifies the domain part for Message-ID generation.
 Only used when `midgen_override_fqdn` is also set to 1.
 Be careful, as some servers won't accept Message-IDs with „phantasy domain names”.
+* New hook: `after_post_hook`.
+This runs after an article was posted **successfully**.
+It can be used to trigger events like posting it from a local to the upstream server (e.g. run fetchnews -P on a leafnode site).
+No parameters are passed to the hook function.

 ## Planned